SourcePot/mediaplayer/README.md

 ## How does it work?
 Datapool stores videos as well as other media as entries in the database table *multimedia*.
 The video files themself are stored in the *filespace* folder.
-Any video from *multimedia* can be linked to a MediaPlayer playlist entry.
+Any video entry lacated in table *multimedia* can be linked to MediaPlayer playlist entries.
-The available videos are displayed in a list from which they can be selected.
+The available videos are displayed as a drop down list from which they can be selected.

 Playlists are organised within Groups and Folders.
 Technically a playlist is a collection of entries within the same Group and Folder with each playlist entry pointing to a video entry.